Coping: Appraisal-focused coping strategies

-Appraisal-focused (or adaptive cognitive) coping involves changing the way a person thinks about a stressful situation — for example, through denial or cognitive distancing.
-Individuals using this strategy intentionally reframe their perspective to adopt a more positive outlook.
+Appraisal-focused (or adaptive cognitive) coping involves changing the way a person thinks about or conceptualizes a stressful situation.
+Individuals may deny or cognitively distance themselves from the situation in an effort to reframe their perspective to a less emotionally difficult outlook.

-An example includes someone with a chronic illness purchasing tickets to a football game, knowing their condition might prevent attendance — focusing instead on the hope or enjoyment of planning.

-Another example is using humor to reframe stressful events.
-Humor can serve as an effective stress moderator, particularly among women.

 Adaptive behavioral coping strategies

-Coping mechanisms that involve direct behavioral action are often called adaptive behavioral strategies or coping skills.
-Generally, the term “coping” refers to adaptive (constructive) efforts that reduce stress, while maladaptive strategies tend to increase or maintain stress.
+Adaptive behavioral coping strategies are coping mechanisms that involve direct behavioural action.

 Coping is often reactive, meaning it occurs in response to a stressor.
 This differs from proactive coping, which aims to prepare for or prevent future stressors.
 Defense mechanisms, which operate unconsciously, are typically considered separate from coping.

-The effectiveness of coping depends on the stressor type, the individual’s traits, and the surrounding environment.
+The effectiveness of coping depends on the stressor type, the individual's traits, and the surrounding environment.
 People using problem-focused strategies attempt to address the source of stress directly, often by gathering information or developing new skills.
 Folkman and Lazarus identified three main problem-focused approaches: taking control, information seeking, and evaluating pros and cons.

 However, problem-focused coping may backfire when stressors are uncontrollable, such as chronic illness or loss.